chrisob/openshift-user-workload-monitoring-grafana/README.md

 This isn't quite production-ready, but if somebody were to go through and fix the `TODO`s _and_ figure out a graceful way to ensure the manifests and image tags still work with future OCP versions, it should be pretty solid.
+You also need to patch in your own dashboards.

 The generated manifests have been tested against OpenShift Container Platform v4.5.8.
 Breaking changes in higher versions may also break this Grafana